 We often talk about how fantastic these elements are from nutrition standpoint (in my experience, almonds are most RD's favorite "healthy snack" recommendation), but the combination is also really, really great for your hair.
 It will leave strands smooth, shiny, and healthy looking—especially if you're dealing with dryness at the ends of hair, which happens to be a common problem amongst women with coily and curly textures (#itme).

-Though almond oil may not be as well-known as some of the other plant- and nut-based oils that are likely already sitting in your beauty cabinet, when it comes to haircare it’s actually superior to them in many ways.
-“Using almond oil nourishes and strengthens your hair, and is optimal for damaged hair,” says Carolyn Aronson, CEO and founder of It’s a 10 Haircare.
-“Argan oil does hydrate and soften your hair as it’s rich in nutrients.”
-However, according to Cliff Heiser, a manager at Petal Fresh SuperFoods, this is because almond oil is higher in monosaturated fats (it’s made up of 70 percent of them, while coconut oil and argan oil have only six and 45 percent respectively), which helps it penetrate the hair shaft more easily.
-Because of its ability to sink in, almond oil is great to use on the ends of your hair, especially strands that have become particularly porous from sun damage and heat styling (and which have endured the most).
+Though almond oil may not be as well-known as some of the other plant- and nut-based oils that are likely already sitting in your beauty cabinet, when it comes to haircare it's actually superior to them in many ways.
+"Using almond oil nourishes and strengthens your hair, and is optimal for damaged hair," says Carolyn Aronson, CEO and founder of It’s a 10 Haircare.
+"Argan oil does hydrate and soften your hair as it’s rich in nutrients."
+However, according to Cliff Heiser, a manager at Petal Fresh SuperFoods, this is because almond oil is higher in monosaturated fats (it's made up of 70 percent of them, while coconut oil and argan oil have only six and 45 percent respectively), which helps it penetrate the hair shaft more easily.
+Because of its ability to sink in, almond oil is great to use as a leave-in conditioner substitute on the ends of your hair, especially strands that have become particularly porous from sun damage and heat styling (and which have endured the most), says Dr. Zeichner.

-“Almond oil prevents hair from absorbing too much water,” says Heiser, adding that the fact that this is a good thing may be counterintuitive.
-“However, when hair absorbs too much water too quickly, it makes cuticle scales stand up.
+"Almond oil prevents hair from absorbing too much water," adds Heiser, explaining that the fact that this is a good thing may be counterintuitive.
+"However, when hair absorbs too much water too quickly, it makes cuticle scales stand up.
 This leaves hair more porous and ultimately susceptible dehydration and breakage.
-Healthy hair has a lower porosity and is somewhat hydrophobic to balances the amount of water that hair absorbs.”
+Healthy hair has a lower porosity and is somewhat hydrophobic to balances the amount of water that hair absorbs."
 So basically, almond oil for hair yields healthy hair, which will thus show itself in shine and smoothness.

 So how can you use almond oil?